hackclub/cider/submissions/NearFuture/README.md

 **Name**: Near Future

-**Description**: Near Future is an app to track upcoming events: Birthdays, Trips, Holidays, Weddings etc. The app shows a day counter till each event, and events can be customised with colours, symbols and descriptions to make them truly unique and distinguishable.
-Tick events off to mark them as completed.
-Near Future also features iCloud Sync to view and edit your saved events on all your devices.
-The app also has Widgets for your home screen and supports the Small, Medium and Large sizes.
+**Description**: Near Future is an app to track upcoming events. it shows a day counter, and events have colours, symbols and descriptions.
+Tick events off to mark them as completed. iCloud Sync to view and edit your saved events on all your devices.
+The app also has Widgets for your home screen.

 **GitHub URL**: https://github.com/neon443/NearFuture